Q3 2019 A cryptocurrency (or crypto currency) is a digital asset des... More Anti-Money Laundering Report

 Because these alternate cryptocurrencies have the capability to obfuscate the flow of funds, some media outlets are predicting the Travel Rule will spell the death of privacy coins.
 This is because the regulation threatens to block the off ramps that allow users to easily convert privacy coins to fiat by requiring crypto exchanges to transmit personally identifiable information (PII) that would reveal the sender and receiver.
 Satisfying this requirement may or may not be possible on-chain, such as, for example, storing the PII in encrypted memos fields that are built into privacy coins like Zcash.
 Other coins are looking at using offchain options—such as TRISA—to comply with the Travel Rules.

 Thus, two challenges exist for privacy coins: 1) complying with the Travel Rule, and 2) proving the source of funds was not from an illicit business.
-As a result, many exchanges have already dropped coins like Monero (XMR) and DASH (DASH) in preparation for compliance.
+As a result, many exchanges have already dropped coins like Monero (XMR) and Dash is an open source altcoin that was created from a fork ...
+More in preparation for compliance.
 Japan has banned them and France is also threatening to ban them.

 South Korean exchange Upbit, for example, determined the exchange could not continue to list the privacy coins and still comply with the new FATF recommendations.
 Consequently, Upbit ended transaction support for (XMR), DASH, Zcash (ZEC), Haven (XHV), Bittube (TUBE) and PIVX (PIVX) as of September 30, 2019.
 A notice on the company website, gave the reason for delisting the coins as eliminating the possibility of money laundering.
 It also said the exchange would continue to consider crypto-assets that present anonymity functions as candidates for delisting.